-A standard course of English for intermediate students BAN4 orientated on both general and technical English.
-An integrated approach is applied during teaching this course.
+The course of English for intermediate students orientated on both general and technical English.
+An integrated approach is applied during teaching of this course.
 After a grammar section with many tasks highlighting the new grammar, there is at least one activity for speaking, listening, reading and writing in every unit.
 There is a strong lexical component in the course.
 Technical texts are subject specific but the teacher's objective is teaching language, not subject knowledge.

 Language of instruction